I am Assistant Professor of Political Science in the Faculty of Arts and Social Sciences at Sabancı University, Istanbul-Turkey.

 At Sabancı and Binghamton, I have taught "Quantitative Research Methods" and "Methods and Scope of Political Analysis" at the graduate level, and "American Polarization," "Models of Elections and Electoral Behavior," "Public Opinion and Elections," "Elite and Electoral Polarization," "Political Participation and Voting Behavior," "Political Parties and Party Systems in Europe," and "Understanding the European Union" at the undergraduate level.

-My research focuses on the effects of political, institutional and informational structures on voting behavior, voter turnout, and democratic representation.
-My work has been published in Political Behavior, Political Research Quarterly, Electoral Studies, International Political Science Review, and International Journal of Electronic Governance.
+My research generally focuses on the effects of political, institutional and informational structures on voting behavior, political participation, and democratic representation.
+My scholarship has been published or is forthcoming at, among others, American Journal of Political Science, Political Behavior, Political Research Quarterly, and Electoral Studies.

-For the most recent version of my curriculum vitae, please click here.
+For a recent version of my curriculum vitæ, please click here.